US Cash Products-Chicago, Gulf gasoline up

 * Harbor gasoline gains on drop in blending components

-The surge extended Chicago gasoline's gain of 2.25 cents per gallon the previous session, and brought differentials to a premium to the September RBOB contract on the New York Mercantile Exchange.
+The surge extended Chicago gasoline's Tuesday gain of 2.25 cents per gallon and brought differentials to a premium to the September RBOB contract on the New York Mercantile Exchange.
 Group Three gasoline differentials climbed 0.75 cent per gallon, traders said.

-Gulf Coast conventional M2 gasoline differentials also climbed 2.00 cents per gallon over September NYMEX RBOB futures on more Midwest buying early on Wednesday, traders in the region said.
+Gulf Coast conventional M2 gasoline differentials also climbed 2.00 cents per gallon over September NYMEX RBOB futures on more Midwest buying, traders in the region said.

 "Midcon seems to be sucking up barrels off the Gulf," a Gulf trader said of the jump.